Paedophile Information Exchange: Early history and activity

 When Middleton ceased active work with PIE, Understanding Paedophilia was replaced by the magazine Magpie, which was more of a compromise between the proselytising of the earlier publication and a forum for members.
 It contained news, book and film reviews, articles, non-nude photographs of children, humour about paedophilia, letters and other contributions by members.

 In 1977, PIE produced another regular publication called Childhood Rights.
 When the editor ('David') retired, this content was assimilated into Magpie.
 The Conservative member of parliament, Cyril Townsend, during the second reading of his Protection of Children private members' bill in February 1978, reported that PIE claimed to have 250 members.

 In 1978 and 1979, the Paedophile Information Exchange surveyed its members and found that they were most attracted to girls aged 8–11 and boys aged 11–15.
 In 1978, Glenn Wilson and David Cox approached O'Carroll with a request to study the PIE membership.
 A meeting was held with the PIE leadership to vet the survey instruments and, after approval, these were distributed to PIE members in the course of their regular mailing.
 Wilson and Cox went on to use the data in writing their book, The Child-Lovers – a study of paedophiles in society.

 Public protests and reactions

 Once the guests of the hotel where a PIE public meeting was to be held learnt about the event, they cancelled $2,500 worth of hotel room reservations and physically threatened the manager, who was also faced with a walkout by the angry staff.
-The PIE members have also been subsequently pelted with rotten fruit and vegetables by "angry mothers" and needed protection from the police.
-The far right British National Front also protested in front of PIE's conferences in the 1970s.
+The PIE members were also subsequently pelted with rotten fruit and vegetables by "angry mothers" and required protection from the police.
+The far-right British National Front also protested in front of PIE's conferences in the 1970s.

+In March 2014, a whistleblower told police he witnessed a successful three-year grant renewal application to the Home Office for £35,000 in 1980, implying that a similar grant had been made in 1977.
+A review conducted later that year found no evidence that the group had received funding from the Home Office, even if they had given cash to organisations with connections to PIE.

+In a 2020 interview with the Irish Gript Media news network, British LGBT+ rights activist Peter Tatchell denounced PIE as "disgusting."